KhethiweDlamini/Medical-Insurance-Costs-Case-Study/README.md

 ## Overview

 This project presents a high-level comparative analysis of classical linear regression methods and machine learning models for predicting individual medical insurance costs.

-The project evaluates how effectively different modelling approaches estimate healthcare charges based on demographic and health-related factors.
-The primary objective is to compare predictive performance across linear, penalised linear, and ensemble-based models.
+The primary objective is to compare predictive performance across linear, penalised linear, and ensemble-based ML models.

 ## Dataset